marcobeierer/joomla-sitemapgenerator/README.md

 ## Changelog
 The versions in the changelog refer to the version numbers of the Sitemap Generator package.

+### 1.2.1
+*Release date: 14th April 2018*

+- Force the use of IPv4, because IPv6 does not work for all configurations, probably due to a bug in some curl versions or the PHP curl integration.
+- Multiple crawler improvements.
+	- Added cookie support.

 ### 1.2.0
 *Release date: 31th May 2016*

 - Implemented Cache-Control for ajax requests.
 - Fixed memory issue with very large sitemaps.
 - Added option to ignore embedded content (for example images).